gaissmai/bart/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

+## package bart

+The bart package provides a **Balanced Routing Table (BART)** for extremely fast IP-to-CIDR lookups and related tasks such as:

+- **ACL** fast checks, quickly determine whether an IP address matches any of millions of CIDR rules.
+- **RIB** efficient storage, handle very large routing tables with low memory overhead, while keeping lookups fast.
+- **FIB** high-speed lookups, achieve LPM in constant-time for packet forwarding in the datapath.

+BART is designed for workloads where both speed and memory efficiency matter, making it a good fit for firewalls, routers, or any system that needs large-scale IP prefix matching.

 ## Overview

-`package bart` provides a Balanced-Routing-Table (BART) for very fast IP to CIDR lookups and more.

-BART is balanced in terms of memory usage and lookup time for the longest-prefix match.
+BART is balanced in terms of both memory usage and lookup time for longest-prefix matches.

-BART is a multibit-trie with fixed stride length of 8 bits, using a fast mapping function (based on Donald E. Knuths ART algorithm) to map the 256 prefixes in each level node to form a complete-binary-tree.
+It is implemented as a multibit trie with a fixed stride of 8 bits, using a fast mapping function derived from Donald E. Knuth’s Allotment-Routing-Table (ART) algorithm, to map the possible prefixes at each level into a complete binary tree.

-This complete binary tree is implemented with popcount compressed sparse arrays together with path compression.
-This reduces storage consumption by almost two orders of magnitude in comparison to ART, with even better lookup times for the longest prefix match.
+This binary tree is represented with popcount‑compressed sparse arrays for **level compression**.
+Combined with a **novel path compression**, this design reduces memory consumption by nearly two [orders of magnitude](https://github.com/gaissmai/iprbench) compared to ART, while delivering even faster lookup times for prefix searches.

+## Usage and Compilation

-The BART algorithm is based on fixed size bit vectors and precalculated lookup tables.
-The lookup is performed entirely by fast, cache-friendly bitmask operations, which in modern CPUs are performed by advanced bit manipulation instruction sets (POPCNT, LZCNT, TZCNT, ...).
+The algorithm is based on fixed-size bit vectors and precomputed lookup tables.
+Lookups are executed entirely with fast, cache-resident bitmask operations, which modern CPUs accelerate using specialized instructions such as POPCNT, LZCNT, and TZCNT.

-You should specify the CPU feature set when compiling, e.g. GOAMD64=v3 for maximum performance, see also https://go.dev/wiki/MinimumRequirements#architectures
+For maximum performance, specify the CPU feature set when compiling.

-The algorithm was specially developed so that it can always work with a fixed length of 256 bits.
-This means that the bitset fit very well in a cache line and that loops over the bitset in hot paths can be accelerated by loop unrolling, e.g.
+See the [Go minimum requirements](https://go.dev/wiki/MinimumRequirements#architectures) for details.

+Tested with recent Go versions.
+Example (amd64): `GOAMD64=v3 go build`  (choose v2/v3/v4 to match your CPU features) On ARM64, Go auto-selects CPU instructions.

+## Bitset Efficiency

+Due to the novel path compression, BART always operates on a fixed internal 256-bit length.
+Critical loops over these bitsets can be unrolled for additional speed, ensuring predictable memory access and efficient use of CPU pipelines.

 ```go
 func (b *BitSet256) popcnt() (cnt int) {